sebxGit/autologinLeague/README.md

 # autologinLeague    # Python
 Autofills login form in league client through terminal.
-Available on Windows and Mac in the near future.
+Available on Windows and Mac (only if you have python installed).
 Contact Sebx#1520 if help needed, business inquiries or duo (d1 S11).

 The application allows the user to easily navigate between different accounts through a terminal.
 All it requires is the user to insert their login info in a txt file and type either the ingame name or number of the account in the list.
 E.g. "YoneNameIt" or "1".